n-lukas/Analyzing-Startup-Success/README.md

 4. What industries have the highest valuation of Unicorns?
 5. Did certain industries do better in certain cities?

+## Report

-Writeup for this project can be found here(https://nicholaslukas.com/startup-success)
+Writeup for this project can be found [here](https://nicholaslukas.com/startup-success)

-Complete process of developing this project including code, visualizations, and process explanations can be found here(Process Creation.md)
+Complete process of developing this project including code, visualizations, and process explanations can be found [here](Process Creation.md)